 We must plan a different future for our roads network for both passengers and freight – one that puts decarbonisation at its centre and encompasses strong environmental principles.
 This will require a shift is the way we look at roads and their role in serving communities and businesses in the future.

-The regional transport strategy sets out where investment in the strategically important road network will be supported.
-Policy commitments state that that investment in the Strategic Road Network and Major Road Network will be supported where it meets one or more of the following criteria and is consistent with wider environmental objectives:
+Transport strategy policies state that that investment in the Strategic Road Network and Major Road Network will be supported where it meets one or more of the following criteria and is consistent with wider environmental objectives:

 i) Protects and enhances the existing infrastructure asset